2022 Credit One Charleston Open

 The 2022 Charleston Open (branded as the 2022 Credit One Charleston Open for sponsorship reasons) was a women's professional tennis tournament played on outdoor clay courts at the Family Circle Tennis Center on Daniel Island in Charleston, South Carolina.
-It was the 49th edition of the event on the WTA Tour and was classified as a WTA 500 tournament on the 2022 WTA Tour.
+It was the 50th edition of the tournament on the WTA Tour and was classified as a WTA 500 tournament on the 2022 WTA Tour.
 It was the only event of the clay court season played on green clay.